Undergraduate Department of

-Chair: Ashley Bush; Professors: Brusco, Bush, Cradit, Giunipero; Associate Professors: D. Armstrong, Junglas, Tang; Assistant Professors: Ilk, Lu, Shang, Thornton; Senior Lecturer: K. Armstrong, Kerwin, Larsen; Bank of America Professor of Data Analytics: Cradit; Sprint Professor of Management Information Systems: Bush; Synovous Professor of Business Administration: Brusco
+Chair: Ashley Bush; Professors: D. Armstrong, Brusco, Bush, Cradit, Giunipero; Associate Professors: Tang, Shang; Assistant Professors: Choi, Ilk, Lu; Senior Lecturer: K. Armstrong, Kerwin, Larsen, Sun; Senior Research Scholar: Etschmaier; Bank of America Professor of Data Analytics: Cradit; Sprint Professor of Management Information Systems: Bush; Synovous Professor of Business Administration: Brusco

-The Department of Business Analytics, Information Systems and Supply Chain administers the undergraduate degree programs in Management Information Systems (MIS).
+The Department of Business Analytics, Information Systems and Supply Chain administers the undergraduate degree program in Management Information Systems (MIS).

 Computer Skills Competency

 All undergraduates at Florida State University must demonstrate basic computer skills competency prior to graduation.
 As necessary computer competency skills vary from discipline to discipline, each major determines the courses needed to satisfy this requirement.
 Undergraduate majors in Management Information Systems satisfy this requirement by earning a grade of "C–" or higher in CGS 2100 (state mandated business prerequisite requirement) or CGS 2518.

 Note: CGS 2518 with a "C–" or better is a graduation requirement for students in the MIS major.

 All undergraduates at Florida State University intending to enter a business major should complete RMI 2302, Risk in Business and Society, with a "C–" or better by the end of their sophomore year, but no later than their fifth mapping term.